mahi97/mahi-log/_posts/2025-11-18-everyone-lies.md

 If someone does not respect themselves and do not see their own value, they can not respect others and value them either, they can only pretend, act, and manipulate a sense of respect and connection to others to get what they want.

+This is exactly equvalent with the evil triad in psychology:
+1. Narcissism: excessive self-love and a lack of empathy for others, allowing individuals to exploit and manipulate others to any extend for their own gain.
+2. Machiavellianism: a manipulative and deceitful approach to interpersonal relationships, where individuals prioritize their own interests above all else, often at the expense of others.
+3. Psychopathy: a lack of remorse or guilt for harmful actions, enabling individuals to engage in unethical or immoral behavior without concern for the consequences.

+Only when someone master all evil triad traits, they can tell the most convincing stories to deserve more, and do the most evil acts to get it.
+The foolish part is to believe that we are immune to these traits ourselves, as people do the most evil are the ones who do not see their own evil.
+While there is no justification for us for not having these traits, and all incetives to master them and believe in our innocence.

 # **PART 2: What are the most common patterns we all use for our stories?**